 The Global Governance Center of the Graduate Institute of International Studies, the Portulans Institute, and the World Information Technology and Services Alliance are pleased to invite you to attend the Global Launch of the 2019 Network Readiness Index and ReportRead more

-The Portulans Institute Newsletter aims to provide our audience with up-to-date news about our upcoming launches, events & projects.
-The Newsletter will also include important developments in the world of Innovation, Technology, & Global Talent.
+The Portulans Institute Newsletter aims to provide our audience with up-to-date news about our upcoming launches, events and projects.
+The Newsletter also includes important developments in the world of Innovation, Technology, and Global Talent.